openkfw/TruBudget/PowerBI/ReadMe.md

 ```

+You can follow the individual queries of the script in the "Applied steps" section in PowerBI (to inform your debugging).
 If the query is working correctly, you will receive a bearer token as a result.

 ### Convert Query to Function
+Once the above script yields the bearer token, you can proceed to:
-3) rename the query to "GetToken"
+1) rename the query to "GetToken"
-4) in the Advanced Editor for the query, add "()=> " at the very beginning of the script before "let"
+2) in the Advanced Editor for the query, add "()=> " at the very beginning of the script before "let"

 This will transform the query into a function.